s0ftik3/reverso-api/README.md

         console.log(error);
     });
 ```
-This method allows you to find out how to use a certain phrase in target language.
+This method provides you examples of how to use a certain phrase or a word in target language.
 In this case, the phrase is `meet me half way`, its language is `English` and the target language is `German`.

 _The method returns an array of objects._